NYCDOB/TrainingLocationsprivate/README.md

 -Add Provider, Address and Courses offered in map point popup

--Show Provider Info 1x per course
+-Show Provider Info only once per course

 -Borough row selection toggles expand and collapse

--Decrease zoom when select address in table
+-Decrease map zoom when select address in table in order to show more of surrounding area

--Expand all courses when select address in table
+-Expand tree to show all courses when select address in table

--Optimize font size and color in table to easier differentiate sections
+-Optimize font size and color in table to differentiate sections

 -Scroll address into view in table when select map point